Giddius/Additions_for_Antistasi/README.md

 - [x] create diagrams for structure
 - [ ] create visual guides for readme
 - [ ] create batch(?) file to automatically enter the "files called" in the header comments
+- [ ] Add previews to the submod list above

 ---